 - Emotional reasoning – You think your feelings are reality.
 “I feel guilty for saying “no”, so I must have been wrong to set that boundary.”

 As you read through the list you probably noticed that you frequently have some or all of these cognitive distortions.
 Awareness is the first step in change.
 I recommend keeping a log, in a notebook or on your phone (anything that’s convenient and always with you), of your cognitive distortions.
 This can be a lot of work to begin with, but it does get easier as you become more aware and you won’t need to log them forever.
 Tracking your thoughts increases awareness of these automatic thoughts and will also be very helpful in the next stage of this Cognitive Behavioral Therapy (CBT) approach.
 Stay tuned for the next post which will explain how to begin to challenge and change these thinking errors.

-If you’d like a downloadable PDF version of the cognitive distortion list, just sign-up below and you’ll find it in the Resource Library along with many other helpful self-improvement worksheets and articles.
+If you’d like a downloadable PDF version of the cognitive distortion list, just sign-up below.

 ©2017 Sharon Martin.
 All rights reserved.

 Originally published on SharonMartinCounseling.com